dereuromark/cakephp-tools/README.md

 The master branch is the currently active and maintained one and works with the current 2.x stable version.
 Older versions might be found in their respective branches (1.3, 2.0, 2.3, ...).
 Please provide PRs mainly against master branch then.

+For details on how to contribute please read the [CONTRIBUTING page](CONTRIBUTING.md).

 ### Recent changes (possibly BC breaking)